Backbench Docs

 1. Setting up project: after creating a project in google developers, select Api’s and services under that library tab, you will find Api library for different categories, select storage under that select google cloud storage, you will have to click on enable button, this will enable google cloud storage to your project.

-2. Setting up environment variables: Create a Genomics-enabled project via the Google Cloud Platform Console (The Cloud Storage JSON API must also be enabled.) and create a service account.
+2. Setting up environment variables: Create a via the Google Cloud Platform Console (The Cloud Storage JSON API must also be enabled.) and create a service account.

 • Once service account is created go to credentials page and download the credentials.